Cool-fire/IIITS-Registration/README.md

 # IIITS Registration

-Django app made to take the registration files from the students during course registration in IIIT sricity.
+Django website made to take the registration files from the students during course registration in IIIT sricity.